reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 (venv) make bootstrap-cdk
 (venv) make deploy
 ```

+Note: the [bootstrap of CDK](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) is required if you have not used CDK yet on the target AWS account and region.
+This is an idempotent command; it can be run multiple times without inconvenience.

 Note: if CDK complains about assumed role, then ensure that the environment variable `AWS_DEFAULT_REGION` is not contradicting with the region set in settings file.
 You can unset the variable `AWS_DEFAULT_REGION` to be sure.